software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 > Exercise 14
 >
-> Implement the tasks of the first user story, "As a user I want to add a reading recommendation so that I can build a collection of reading recommendations".
+> Implement the tasks of the first user story, "As a teacher, I want to add a quiz so that my students can learn about course-related topics".
 >
 > The implementation should look roughly something like this:
 >